m-labs/artiq/doc/manual/core_device.rst

 The core device is a FPGA-based hardware component that contains a softcore CPU tightly coupled with the so-called RTIO core that provides precision timing.
 The CPU executes Python code that is statically compiled by the ARTIQ compiler, and communicates with the core device peripherals (TTL, DDS, etc.) over the RTIO core.
 This architecture provides high timing resolution, low latency, low jitter, high level programming capabilities, and good integration with the rest of the Python experiment code.

-While it is possible to use all the other parts of ARTIQ (controllers, master, GUI, result management, etc.) without a core device, many experiments require it.
+While it is possible to use all the other parts of ARTIQ (controllers, master, GUI, dataset management, etc.) without a core device, many experiments require it.

 .. _core-device-flash-storage: